anguzz/powershell/intune/IntuneAppTemplate/readme.md

 # Overview
-This template package enhances application installation directly on devices, ideal for scenarios where Intune installations are hindered by slow network conditions.
-It optimizes both disk space usage and deployment speed by handling installations locally, which can significantly reduce bandwidth consumption.
+This template package installs applications directly on devices by dumping the MSI or Exe onto the device locally and calling it through powershell.
+This serves as a way to bypass slow tenant deployments or network issues for when intune is provisioning a device application on a slow network.
+From what I've noticed it has a higher install success rate and faster overall install.

 # Setup
 - Copy the IntuneAppTemplate directory and rename it to match your application.